 How to Master Enterprise Application Integration (EAI)

-By using different models of middleware, EAI standardizes and centralizes integration methods across the entire enterprise’s infrastructure.
+By using different models of middleware, EAI standardizes and centralizes point to point integration methods across the entire enterprise’s infrastructure.
 Previously, each connected application, such as supply chain management, would need its own connector, but more standardized methods connect to a common system, which provides integration functionalities to a company’s entire network.

-An enterprise application integration implementation allows for a more flexible architecture, so enterprises can add or subtract different business processes into their environment quickly.
+An enterprise application integration services implementation allows for a more flexible architecture, so enterprises can add or subtract different business processes into their environment quickly.
 Mostly what a company has to do, then, is adjust the configuration of its enterprise application provider, so a single service can be re-used by multiple applications.

 EAI vs. SOA vs. ESB